cyberbotics/webots/docs/guide/epuck.md

 - The overall mass differs: 130 [grams] instead of 150 [grams].
 - The max speed differs: 1200 [steps / second] instead of 1000 [steps / second].
 - The e-puck2 robot windows offers Wi-Fi remote control instead of Bluetooth.
+- The LEDs of the e-puck2 are slightly different from the ones of the e-puck (some are RGB LEDs).

 > **Note**: Controller cross-compilation is currently not available for the e-puck2 robot.
 However, remote-controlling a real e-puck2 robot with Bluetooth is possible by using an e-puck 1 model in Webots (e.g., setting the `version` field of the `E-puck` PROTO to "1").